 The Bottom Line

 For the other fields we’ve discussed, getting a good meter and testing is a great idea.
-We have a great guide on how you can test at home here (it’s free to download).
+We have a great guide on how to test at home here (it’s free to download).

-Alternately, hiring a Building Biologist or other qualified EMF expert will help you figure out everything going on in your home.
-For the health of your entire family, I highly recommend it.
+Alternately, you can also hire a building biologist or a qualified EMF expert to help you figure out everything going on in your home.